Skip to Main Content

 You can learn all about the program and apply through the portal on our program website.
 If you have additional questions, please email us to set up a call to discuss the program.

-It will take approximately two weeks for you to receive your eligibility letter.
-This letter is the first step in the program process and states whether the project meets the program's eligibility requirements and which incentive tier applies to the project.
+Typically, it would take approximately two weeks to receive your eligibility letter.
+However, due to the program's limit on the number of plugs able to be incentivized, eligibility letters will be sent only to projects that are allowed to progress.
+The letter is the first step in the program process and states whether the project meets the program's eligibility requirements and which incentive tier applies to the project.
 It is not intended to be a commitment to fund your project, which happens when you sign your Program Agreement.

 Most service rulings are returned in approximately 30-40 calendar days if all documentation is submitted and complete Rulings may take longer if the project is very complex or involves a high load request.